Arthur S. Champeny

-Arthur Seymour Champeny (August 13, 1893 – April 11, 1979) was a United States Army officer, reaching the rank of Brigadier General.
+Arthur Seymour Champeny (August 13, 1893 – April 11, 1979) was a United States Army officer, reaching the rank of brigadier general.
 He is the only American to earn the Distinguished Service Cross in three different wars.
 In addition to his three Distinguished Service Crosses, he was awarded the Silver Star, two Legions of Merit, five Purple Hearts, two French Croix de Guerre, the French Legion of Honor, and the Italian Bronze Medal of Military Valor.

 Early life

 A native of Briggsville, Wisconsin, Champeny was a graduate of Washburn College in Topeka, Kansas.
 While at Washburn, he was a member of the Kansas Beta chapter of Phi Delta Theta and inducted into the school's exclusive Sagamore Society.

 World War I

-Champeny earned his first Distinguished Service Cross in September 1918 for bravery near St.-Mihiel in the northeast of France, while serving as 1st Lieutenant, 356th Infantry Regiment, 89th Infantry Division.
+Champeny earned his first Distinguished Service Cross in September 1918 for bravery near St. Mihiel in the northeast of France, while serving as a 1st lieutenant in the 356th Infantry Regiment, 89th Infantry Division.
 His Distinguished Service Cross citation reads:

 The Distinguished Service Cross is presented to Arthur S. Champeny, Captain, U.S. Army, for extraordinary heroism in action near St. Mihiel, France, September 12, 1918.
 Assisting the battalion commander, who had been severely wounded in the early fighting, Captain Champeny maintained the liaison personnel, making many journeys himself through heavy shelling.
 When the battalion commander had been evacuated he assumed command and moved the battalion to its new position.